Geostorm

-Geostorm is a 2017 American science-fiction disaster film directed, cowritten, and coproduced by Dean Devlin (in his feature directorial debut).
+Geostorm is a 2017 American science-fiction action disaster film directed, co-written, and co-produced by Dean Devlin in his feature directorial debut.
 The film stars Gerard Butler, Jim Sturgess, Abbie Cornish, Ed Harris, and Andy García.
 It follows a satellite designer who tries to save the world from a storm of epic proportions caused by malfunctioning climate-controlling satellites.

 Principal photography began on October 20, 2014, in New Orleans, Louisiana.
 After poor test screenings, reshoots took place in December 2016 under executive producer Jerry Bruckheimer, writer Laeta Kalogridis, and new director Danny Cannon.
 To date, the film is the only co-production between Skydance Media and Warner Bros.
 Pictures.

 Geostorm was released in the United States on October 20, 2017, in all formats, and heavily underperformed at the box office, grossing only $221.6 million worldwide against a $120–130 million budget, losing Warner Bros. $71.6 million.
 The film was also widely panned by critics for its muddled storytelling, underdeveloped characters and lackluster visual effects.

 Plot

-In 2019, following many catastrophic natural disasters, an international coalition commissions "Dutch Boy", a system of climate-controlling satellites.
-After it neutralizes a typhoon in Shanghai, a US Senate subcommittee reprimands chief architect Jake Lawson, who brought Dutch Boy online without authorization.
+In 2019, following numerous catastrophic natural disasters, an international coalition commissions "Dutch Boy", a system of climate-controlling satellites.
+After it neutralises a typhoon in Shanghai, a US Senate subcommittee reprimands chief architect Jake Lawson for bringing Dutch Boy online without authorisation.
 He is replaced by his brother Max, who works under US Secretary of State Leonard Dekkom.
-Three years later, a U.N. team stationed in the Registan Desert discovers a frozen village.
-Mahmoud Habib, an Indian engineer working on the International Climate Space Station (ICSS), copies data from the satellite responsible for Afghanistan onto a hard drive before being killed in a supposed accident when window panels are blown off.
-After convincing US President Andrew Palma to conduct an investigation, Max persuades Jake to go to the ICSS to investigate.
-In Hong Kong, a satellite severely increases temperatures, causes fire whirls, and collapses multiple buildings.
-Scientist Chen Long survives.
+Three years later, a U.N. team in the Registan Desert discovers a frozen village.
+Mahmoud Habib, an Indian engineer working on the International Climate Space Station (ICSS), copies data from the satellite monitoring Afghanistan onto a hard drive before being killed in a supposed accident when window panels are blown off.
+After persuading US President Andrew Palma to investigate, Max convinces Jake to travel to the ICSS.
+Meanwhile, in Hong Kong, a satellite drastically raises temperatures, causes fire whirls and collapses several buildings; scientist Chen Long survives.